-Historic England Category, Historic Photographer of the Year - Winner 2019
+Historic England Category, Historic Photographer of the Year - Winner 2021

-The Historic Photographer of the Year Awards celebrate the very best historic places and cultural sites across the globe, offering a window to the history which exists all around us.
+The Awards celebrate the very best historic places and cultural sites across the globe, offering a window to history that exists all around us.

-- Author and digital colourist Marina Amaral
+- author and leading historic digital colourist Marina Amaral